Hair Loss for Women

 Hair Loss for Women: What Is Actually Driving It, and What Actually Helps

 When a woman tells me her hair is thinning or shedding, the first question is not "what should we treat" but "what are we actually looking at?"
-The five most common patterns:1.
+The patterns we sort between:1.
 Telogen effluvium (diffuse shedding, usually temporary)

 A large fraction of hairs shift from the growth phase to the shedding phase at roughly the same time, then shed together 2 to 3 months after the trigger.
 The trigger can be:- Significant illness, including COVID